matrix-org/matrix-viewer/docs/faq.md

 Guests are completely separate concept and controlled by the `m.room.guest_access` state event in the room.
 Guest access is also a much different ask than read-only access since guests can also send messages in the room which isn't always desirable.
-The archive bot is read-only and does not send messages.
+The bot is read-only and does not send messages.

 ## Technical details